All Sports for Schools athletes have represented Great Britain or Ireland at the highest level in various Olympic disciplines.

 Rebecca's top tip is "enjoy your sport"

-Rich won a silver medal at the 2011 X-Games and is three times European Champion.
+Rich won a silver medal at the 2011 X-Games and is the European Champion.
 He is still the number one ranked UK half-pipe inline skater.

 Did you know that Rich was the second person in the world to ever land a double back flip 180 on a half-pipe?!